I do not have an EBT card. How do I get one?

 - Download a paper application (in 13 languages) and

 - Mail: Department of Transitional Assistance, PO Box 4066, Taunton, MA, 02780, or

 You do not need to be getting SNAP now to get or use this benefit.
 If you do not want to apply for SNAP or you do not qualify right now, you can still use the one month of back SNAP.

-Why did I get this Notice of Settlement?
+Why did I get this month of back SNAP?

-DTA said you are an ABAWD (“Able Bodied Adult Without Dependents”) and cut you off because they said you didn't meet ABAWD Work Rules.
-When they stopped your SNAP benefits, DTA did not give you at least 10 days to appeal and to keep your SNAP benefits during the appeal.
+In the past, DTA said you had to meet ABAWD Work Rules to keep your SNAP (“Able Bodied Adult Without Dependents”).
+From 2016 to 2019, DTA cut-off SNAP benefits for certain ABAWDs.
+When they stopped the SNAP benefits, DTA did not give ABAWDs at least 10 days to appeal and to keep their SNAP benefits during the appeal.

 In 2019, a SNAP recipient took DTA to court.
 He sued on behalf of himself and other ABAWDs who did not get at least 10 days to appeal and to keep their SNAP benefits during the appeal.

 Because of this lawsuit, DTA agreed to give these ABAWDs - including you! - one month of back SNAP benefits.
 DTA also agreed to invite ABAWDs who do not get SNAP now to re-apply.

 Note: Right now, you do not need to meet the Work Rules to get SNAP or to keep SNAP.

 How did DTA decide how much SNAP to give me in a back benefit?